YanrongWu/PHBS_BlockChain_2018/README.md

 # PHBS_BlockChain_2018

-## Analysis of the dynamic relationship between the Bitcoin prices of the United States, South Korea and Japan
+## Analysis of the dynamic relationship between the bitcoin prices of the United States, South Korea and Japan

 ### Abstract
 This paper analyzes the Bitcoin price relationship between the US, Korea and Japan.
-We collect data on three currency pair prices for the period May 2013 to March 2019 and analyze of which currency market is the leader of Bitcoin prices using VEC model.
-At this stage, the results suggest that the US market has a profound impact on the Japanese and Korean Bitcoin markets.
+We collect data on three currency pair prices for the period May 2013 to March 2019 and analyze of which currency market is the leader of bitcoin prices using VEC model.
+At this stage, the results suggest that the US market has a profound impact on the Japanese and Korean bitcoin markets.
 For the sake of comparison, we also study the data before the tightening of supervision in Korea and Japan.
-By collecting and analyzing prices for the period May 2013 to December 2017，we show that before 2018, Asian market is the leader of Bitcoin prices.
-The reason may be due to regulations in Korea (Dec 2017) and panic caused by unsafe accidents in Japanese Bitcoin transactions.
+By collecting and analyzing prices for the period May 2013 to December 2017，we show that before 2018, Asian market is the leader of bitcoin prices.
+The reason may be due to regulations in Korea (Dec 2017) and panic caused by unsafe accidents in Japanese bitcoin transactions.

 ### Keywords: Bitcoin, Cryptocurrencies, VEC Model, Price discovery

 ### 1. Introduction
 Bitcoin is a decentralized peer-to-peer cryptocurrency protocol that was first proposed in a paper by Nakamoto (2008).
 Since its first launch in 2009, Bitcoin has evolved from an experimental commodity to a booming virtual currency that has received public attention.
-In 2013, Bitcoin prices soared, making Bitcoin's market capitalization more than $1 billion, and rapidly growing to $217 billion at the end of 2017 [coinmarketcap.com](https://coinmarketcap.com).
+In 2013, bitcoin prices soared, making Bitcoin's market capitalization more than $1 billion, and rapidly growing to $217 billion at the end of 2017 [coinmarketcap.com](https://coinmarketcap.com).
 The Bitcoin user base is becoming more and more global and diversified.
-Due to regulations and other factors, the Bitcoin market has fallen back in 2018.
+Due to regulations and other factors, the bitcoin market has fallen back in 2018.
 Currently, Bitcoin's market capitalization is around $92 billion.

 Fig.1 Market Cap& Price from 2013/05/01 to 2019/03/31（Source：[coinmarketcap.com](https://coinmarketcap.com)）
 ![Market Cap](https://github.com/YanrongWu/PHBS_BlockChain_2018/blob/master/MarketCap.png)